RAGHAVA-REDDY123/HOUSE_PRICE_PREDCTION_USING_ADVANCED_TECHNIQUES/README.md

 from sklearn.preprocessing import StandardScaler,LabelEncoder
 ```
 ### DATA PROCESSING <br/>
+Here the train and test data is concatenated into single df by removing the target variable in the train data <br/>
 ```
 train = pd.read_csv('train.csv')
 test = pd.read_csv('test.csv')
 ##concatenate train and test data
 df = pd.concat(([train.drop('SalePrice', axis=1), test]), axis=0)
 ```
-Here the train and test data is concatenated into single df by removing the target variable in the train data <br/>
+Here the categorical cols are filled with the most repeating value and numerical cols are filled with their mean <br/>
 ```
 ## Handle missing values
 categorical_cols = df.select_dtypes(include=['object']).columns